sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 * ABC or Protocols?
 * Should Node be constructable?
-* Should cloneNode copy userData and/or ownerDocument?
+* Should lack of attrs/ns/etc be empty or None?
 * Should removeAttribute___ unlink from ownerDoc/ownerEl?

     # A Node is its own context manager, to ensure that an unlink() call occurs.